withr/withr.github.io/_posts/2016-10-24-install-tensorflow-ubuntu-16-04.md

 ![]( /images/acer/mnist.png)

-See, 100 iteration used only 4.8ms, and the whole process used 45 seconds, that's fast!
+See, one iteration used only 4.8ms, and the whole process used 45 seconds, it's fast!